 It can be a great stress buster

-If you tend to feel like you need a vacation after your vacation, a guided trip (like the ones from MEC Adventures) might be the thing for you.
+If you tend to feel like you need a vacation after your vacation, a guided trip might be the thing for you.
 With the itinerary, accommodations and meals taken care of, all that’s left is to enjoy the experience.
 Some examples?
-Instead of cooking dinner for the whole extended family, sit down for authentic Som Tam on an adventure trip in Thailand.
+Instead of cooking dinner for the whole extended family, sit down for authentic Som Tam on a food-focused trip in Thailand.
 Or rather than making up the guest bedroom, get a tent-side view of the sunrise from Stella Point on a Mount Kilimanjaro trip around New Year’s Day.

 Experiences last longer than stocking stuffers

 If you’re working your way down the list of gift ideas, consider adventure travel as an out-of-the-park alternative to kitchen appliances or home reno projects.
 Travelling together can be an awesome way to reconnect with a partner, friend or family member – and the memories will last longer than a new toaster would have anyway.
-Tip: Many MEC Adventures are now also accepting adventurers as young as 12, so it can be a chance for the whole family to rack up some stories to tell around the table for years to come.
+If you bring the kids along, it can be a chance for the whole family to rack up some stories to tell around the table for years to come.